W-David-Porter/acim/src/text/5-healing-and-wholeness/iii-the-guide-to-salvation/index.md

 :::

 ::: details Simplified
-You recognize your brother by recognising the Holy Spirit in him.
+You recognize your brother by recognizing the Holy Spirit in him.
 The Holy Spirit is the Bridge from Perception to Knowledge.
 :::